dns3l/web/.devcontainer/README.md

  The [`common-utils`][6] feature is applied as it supports Alpine.
 We installed [`nvm`][3] but are not using it.
 As there is no Alpine binary package from [Node.js][4], `nvm` always try to compile `node` during install.
 This is also the reason why we utilize [`node:alpine`][5] as base image from DockerHub instead of the Alpine base image from Microsoft.
 Today the [node][7] feature doesn't support Alpine unfortunately.

 The `vscode` container user UID is set to your local UID automatically.
-If you have problems with bind mounts check if your local UID exists in the container and are assigned to other users.
+If you have problems with bind mounts check if your local UID exists in the container and is assigned to another user.

 Injecting your host local `.gitconfig` into the container automatically is disabled by default for better segregation.